 There can be a complete disconnect to the pelvic floor as we are not always aware of how those muscles contribute to the function of the pelvis, hips and back.

-Patients tend to get a better result when we work together as a team with other clinicians.
+You are likely to get a better result when we work together as a team.

-Get involved with special interest networks in your area and use opportunities for regular training.
+Get involved with special interest networks in your area and use the opportunities for regular training.

 It is a very good idea to have someone who can be a mentor to bounce ideas off.

-If you have any further questions regarding Pelvic health as a woman or a man, please do get in touch with us here at complete Pilates.
-We have a team of specialist Physio and non-Physio instructors who work closely with Clare pacey to deliver a team approach to Physiotherapy and pilates whatever your pelvic health problem.
-Get in touch now on email@example.com
+If you have any further questions regarding women’s health as a woman or a man, please do get in touch with us here at Complete Pilates.
+We have a team of specialist physio and clinical Pilates instructors, who work closely with women’s health physios to deliver a team approach to physiotherapy and Pilates, whatever your pelvic health problem.